digiguru/TheBeastsOfAI-Wiki/getting-started.md

 Welcome to your new foam workspace, let's get you started.

-> if you are already familiar with Foam and don't need help, just remove the `docs` folder for a clean repo.
+> if you are already familiar with Foam and don't need help, just remove the `guide` folder for a clean repo.

 Let's go through this to set up your repo: